The Devil’s Beeftub: South-East-Scotland

-This glorious 80 mile road takes you through some of Scotland’s most picturesque lowlands.
+This glorious 80-mile motorcycle route takes you through some of Scotland’s most picturesque lowlands.
 With an award-winning chippy en-route - and a name like ‘The Devil’s Beeftub’ - there’s not a lot to complain about.

 Stage 1 (32 mins)